 One of the scariest scenarios are the hacks performed by disgruntled employees that can use their remaining access to perform nefarious activities, including damaging, sabotaging or stealing company data, resources and assets.
 Roughly one out of five organizations has experienced a data breach by a former employee.
 The Gartner analysis of criminal insiders found that 29 percent of employees stole information after quitting or being fired for future gains, while 9 percent were motivated by simple sabotage.

 Attacks by disgruntled employees who commit deliberate sabotage or intellectual property theft are considered to be among the costliest risks to an organization.
 For example, one of our customers, a food manufacturer in the United States, fired an employee.
 The disgruntled employee decided to get even.
 Using the organization’s Wi-Fi password, he connected to the network from the parking lot and changed the temperature setting for the refrigerators.
 The result was the destruction of food inventory to the tune of hundreds of thousands of dollars.

 Bottom line?
-Former employees, even those who left amicably, should no longer have access to any part of the network.
+Former employees should no longer have access to any part of the WiFi network.

 Removing employees’ access to all accounts immediately after leaving the company is the best practice to use; however, typically it is not possible to revoke all access due to shared passwords for certain systems and services.
 In some cases, these systems do not require a password at all, such as printers and Point of Sale devices.
 For certain organizations, such as law firms and medical facilities, these represent the crown jewels in terms of company data and therefore should be highly secured.

-Do I have important assets on the network that I should be protecting?
+Do I have important assets on your WiFi network that I should be protecting?

 What is the alternative to PSK?